obsidianmd/obsidian-help/en/User interface/Appearance.md

 ### Translucency

-You can make the Obsidian window translucent by enabling this option in the settings **Appearance** tab.
-Currently this option is only available for Windows and macOS.
+On MacOS you can make the Obsidian window translucent by enabling this option in the settings **Appearance** tab.

-There is a known issue on Windows.
-Dragging the app window may be slow when translucency is enabled.